 Understanding how Woopra ingests, structures and reveals data is an important step to ensuring users gain the most value possible out of the platform.

 Action properties, Visit properties, and Visitor properties are the foundation of the user's Woopra data structure.
-It’s extremely important to understand the differences between them when starting to build behavioral reports to get a better insight into the product.
-We recommend putting together a robust plan of what action and visitor properties are important as well as working with developers on implementing custom tracking to capture these data points.
+It’s imperative to understand the differences between them when building behavioral reports to get a better insight into the product.
+We recommend putting together a robust plan of what action and visitor properties are important and working with developers on implementing custom tracking to capture these data points.

 Action data consists of every behavioral event the user sets up to be tracked in Woopra.
 This could include actions such as:

 Essentially, any action that a visitor or customer performs is considered an action.
 These are completely customizable based on the integrations installed or can be custom actions that align with the unique customer journey.

 Not sure how to begin tracking action data in Woopra?
 Check out our Getting Started Guide or consult with your developers to determine which custom actions make the most sense for your business.

 Tracking actions in Woopra is a great start, but, wouldn’t it be helpful to know a little more about each action the customers take?
 In practice, when a visitor performs the action “pageview,” users can find out what page was viewed, how long the customers there, what device was used, and so on.